 Ah, the tulip.
 Several years ago, the red tulip was adopted by the global Parkinson’s community to bring awareness to the disease.
 Every April, the Parkinson’s Foundation engages the Parkinson’s community to raise awareness about Parkinson’s.
-This campaign, empowers patients and their families, researchers, health professionals and others to raise awareness and encourage their communities to help end the disease.
+This campaign, empowers patients and their families, researchers, health professionals and others to raise awareness and encourage their wordpress theme communities to help end the disease.

 According to the Parkinson’s Foundation Website the following are 10 early warning signs of Parkinson’s:

 No single one of these signs means that you should worry, but if you have more than one sign you should consider making an appointment to talk to your doctor.

 - Small Handwriting

 - Masked Face or flat expression

 Awareness is key as we work toward a world without Parkinson’s disease.
 New Orleans has many options for People living with Parkinson’s and their Care Partner’s.
 If you or someone you know has Parkinson’s, contact Home Care Solutions to find out more about options for exercise, support and medical care that are available locally.